The ultimate prep guide for building a Squarespace site in 2018

 If you can naturally include a keyword in the name of your image, perfect.
 If not, no worries.

 Lastly, for videos, upload them to YouTube or Vimeo, your choice, and keep a list of links to them handy.
-(I suggest copying & pasting the links in a notes app).
+(I suggest copying & pasting the links into a notes app).

 Stop & take action: Name all of your images and compress them down so they meet the Squarespace image best practice guidelines.
 Gather them all in a folder.
 Also, write out all your copy in a doc & if you have videos, keep a note of all the links to them handy.